 - To assemble the pastries, lay a sheet of puff pastry on a cutting board or a clean countertop.
 Spread ¾ cup of custard on each puff pastry sheet.
 Top each sheet of puff pastry with ½ cup of golden raisins.

 - Roll the puff pastry along the long edge into a log.
 Using cooking floss, cut each roll into 8 pieces.

 - Place the cut pieces on a sheet pan lined with parchment paper.
 In a small bowl, whisk the egg.
 Lightly brush each pastry with the egg wash.

-- Bake for 12-15 minutes, until the pastries are golden in color.
+- Bake for in a pre-heated 350 degree oven 12-15 minutes, until the pastries are golden in color.

 - Right before the pastries come out, stir together the apricot preserves and water in a bowl and microwave for 45 seconds.
 Brush the apricot glaze onto the pain aux raisins when they come out of the oven.